nurlanjalil/AI-Audio-Assistant/README.md

    - Record your voice directly in the browser
 2. For file upload:
    - Drag and drop your file into the upload area
-   - Or click "Fayl Seçin" to select from your device
+   - Or click "Select File" to select from your device
 3. For voice recording:
-   - Click "⏺ Yazmağa başla" to start recording
+   - Click "⏺ Start Recording" to start recording
-   - Click "⏹ Dayandır" when finished
+   - Click "⏹ Stop" when finished
-4. Click "Mətnə Çevir" to process your audio
+4. Click "Convert to Text" to process your audio
 5. View your transcript and summary

 ## Supported Formats 📁